 Next he was sent as praetorian legate to Lower Pannonia, where he held the Sarmatians in check, maintained discipline among the soldiers, and restrained the procurators, who were overstepping too freely the bounds of their power.
 HA 3.9

-It was at this time that Hadrian had his governor’s palace built on the island on the Danube, now called Hajógyári Island (Shipyard Island).
+At this time, Hadrian had his governor’s palace built on the island on the Danube, now called Hajógyári Island (Shipyard Island).
 Excavated in the 1950s, this was a large and lavish villa, centrally heated, decorated in painted stucco with mosaic floors.
-Hadrian’s successors repeatedly rebuilt and enlarged the palace, taking its final form during the Severian period in the beginning of the 3rd century AD.
+Hadrian’s successors repeatedly rebuilt and enlarged the palace, taking its final form during the Severian period at the beginning of the 3rd century AD.
 When Hadrian came back to Aquincum as emperor, he would stay in the palace.

 Dio Cassius also alludes to such exploits and refers to the Batavians, the emperor’s personal horse guards, and their river-crossing abilities.

 So excellently, indeed, had his soldiery been trained that the cavalry of the Batavians, as they were called, swam the Ister with their arms.
 Seeing all this, the barbarians stood in terror of the Romans, they employed Hadrian as an arbitrator of their differences.
 Dio LXIX 9.6

 Aquincum was of special interest to Hadrian.
 As recorded by several ancient sources, Hadrian returned to Pannonia and Aquincum later during his reign.
 In the early 120s, he raised the city’s status to that of municipium, and the town’s name was changed to Municipium Aelium Aquincum.
 Aquincum had to wait until 194 AD during the reign of Septimius Severus to reach the level of colonia (colonia Aelia Septimia).